 The quaternion components are conjugated

-$$\pmb{\hat{q}^{*}} = \pmb{q_{0}^{*}} + \epsilon\pmb{q_{\epsilon}^{*}}$$The result of $\pmb{\hat{q}}\pmb{\hat{q}^{*}}$ is a dual scalar but it can be just a regular scalar when the dot-product $\pmb{q_{0}} \cdot \pmb{q_{\epsilon}} = 0$ (i.e. when $\pmb{q_{0}}$ and $\pmb{q_{\epsilon}}$ are orthogonal 4-tuples).
+\pmb{\hat{q}^{*}} = \pmb{q_{0}^{*}} + \epsilon\pmb{q_{\epsilon}^{*}}The result of \pmb{\hat{q}}\pmb{\hat{q}^{*}} is a dual scalar but it can be just a regular scalar when the dot-product \pmb{q_{0}} \cdot \pmb{q_{\epsilon}} = 0 (i.e. when \pmb{q_{0}} and \pmb{q_{\epsilon}} are orthogonal 4-tuples).

 -